 Full Transcript

-- 0m10s Speaker 0
+- Don Kellogg 0m10s

 -

 Hello, and welcome to the two hundred and thirteenth episode of the week with Roger, conversation between analysts about all things telecom, media, and technology by Recon Analytics.
 I'm Don Kellogg.
-With me as always is Roger Antner.
+With me as always is Roger Entner.
 How are doing, Roger?

-- 0m22s Speaker 1
+- Roger Entner 0m22s

 -